Local Audit and Statutory Regulations

 Local Audit Quality

 There will be an additional level of oversight and monitoring for audits of significant local public bodies.
 The Audit Quality Review team of the FRC will have responsibility for monitoring the quality of what are to be termed “major local audits”.
-The monitoring of the audits of local bodies which transitioned into the new regime on 1 April 2017 will commence in 2018 in respect of financial years ending 31 March 2018.
+The monitoring of the audits of local bodies which transitioned into the new regime on 1 April 2017 commenced in 2018 in respect of financial years ending 31 March 2018.

 The FRC will also operate an enforcement procedure for major local audits undertaken in the new regime.